Hello Emacs Enthusiasts

 https://github.com/emmetio/emmet/blob/master/snippets/html.json

-Step 2: Let’s produce some snippets
+Step 2: Produce some snippets

-Structure the json file to follow this structure:
+Structure the json file like this:

 {